Hodierna of Gometz

 The church of the priory was beautiful, very large, and contained a great number of tombs.
 Hodierne was buried there in front of the high altar, under a tomb that reads: Hodieræ inclytcæ omitisshæ erici montis sacrarum harum Ædium fundatricis ossa.
 Sub dio jacentia ab anno millesimo, pro nichaelis the masle Domni of the rocks, hujusce domus prioris studio hic translata fuere anno 1651 die ultima mensis augusti.
-Rue Dame Hodierne exists in his honor at Montlhéry.
+Rue Dame Hodierne exists in her honor at Montlhéry.